blamairia/Heartline-Landing/README.md

-# 🏥 Hearline Webapp - AI-Powered Cardiology Management System
+# 🏥 Heartline Webapp - AI-Powered Cardiology Management System

-## 🚀 About Hearline
+## 🚀 About Heartline

-**Hearline** is a cutting-edge medical webapp designed specifically for cardiologists, featuring **revolutionary AI-powered ECG analysis** as our core innovation.
-Built for the Algerian healthcare market, Hearline combines advanced machine learning with comprehensive patient management to deliver a complete digital cardiology solution.
+**Heartline** is a cutting-edge medical webapp designed specifically for cardiologists, featuring **revolutionary AI-powered ECG analysis** as our core innovation.
+Built for the Algerian healthcare market, Heartline combines advanced machine learning with comprehensive patient management to deliver a complete digital cardiology solution.

 ### 🎯 Mission Statement
 Transforming cardiovascular care in Algeria through intelligent automation, comprehensive patient management, and seamless integration of AI-driven diagnostics.